2023 New South Wales state election: Leaders' debates

 The first leaders' debate was held on Thursday, 9 February 2023 on 2GB.
 Perrottet was declared the winner, with the support 65% of voters in an online poll following the debate.

+A Channel 7 leaders debate between Labor and Liberal leaders was held on 8 March 2023.

 A Channel 9 leaders debate between Labor and Liberal leaders was held on 15 March 2023.

-A Sky News Australia leaders debate will be held on 22 March 2023.
+A Sky News Australia leaders debate was held on 22 March 2023.

 Redistribution

 The 2015 and 2019 elections were conducted using boundaries set in 2013.
 The state constitution requires the Electoral Commission to review electoral district boundaries after every two elections, to ensure that the number of voters in each district is within 10 per cent of the "quotient" – the number of voters divided by the number of Legislative Assembly seats.
 In 2020, the Commission began work on determining new boundaries for the 2023 election, a process commonly known as "redistribution".
 The projected population quotient in 2023 was 59,244, meaning that each district needed to have between 53,319 and 65,168 enrolled electors.

-In November 2020, the proposed redistribution names and boundaries was released to the public for submission.
+In November 2020 the proposed redistribution names and boundaries were released to the public for submission.
 All proposed abolished, created or renamed districts are within Sydney.
 In August 2021, the final determinations were gazetted.

-The Labor-held district of Lakemba will be abolished and largely replaced by the adjacent Bankstown.
-A new district of Leppington in south-west Sydney will be created from Camden and Macquarie Fields.
+The Labor-held district of Lakemba was abolished and largely replaced by the adjacent Bankstown.
+A new district of Leppington in south-west Sydney was created from Camden and Macquarie Fields.

-A number of Liberal-held districts will be renamed, to reflect the population centre in the districts’ new boundaries:
+A number of Liberal-held districts were renamed, to reflect the population centre in the districts’ new boundaries: